Verna M. Fitzsimmons

 CEO and dean, Kansas State University Salina

 A proven academic leader with experience in guiding change at the university level, Verna M. Fitzsimmons is taking Kansas State University Salina into the future.
-As CEO and dean of the university's Salina campus, Fitzsimmons is helping lead the campus's efforts to make Kansas State University a Top 50 public research university by 2025.
+As CEO of K-State Salina and dean of the College of Technology and Aviation, Fitzsimmons is helping lead the universitywide goal of making K-State a Top 50 public research university by 2025.

 Prior to joining K-State Salina, Fitzsimmons was an associate professor in the College of Applied Engineering, Sustainability and Technology at Kent State University.
 She served as the college's interim dean from 2008-2010, successfully leading it through the transition to applied engineering and a responsibility-centered management funding model.
 She also led efforts to select and install the $1.5 million Air Traffic Control Simulation Lab.

-Along with serving at Kent State University, Fitzsimmons' background in academia includes teaching at Case Western Reserve University, Cleveland State University, Wright State University's Lake Campus and the Milwaukee School of Engineering.
-She has a vast background in industry as well.
-She is a process strategy coach for Kinetic Insights LLC in Columbus, Ohio, and has her own coaching and consulting business in which she helps operations improve to align with strategic plans.
-Her industrial background also includes experiences as a resource management engineer, safety and regulatory engineer, and an international liaison engineer.
+Along with serving at Kent State University, Fitzsimmons' background in academia includes teaching at Milwaukee School of Engineering, Wright State University Lake Campus, Case Western Reserve University, and Cleveland State University.
+She has a vast background in industry as well, including General Electric Health Care.
+She is a process strategy coach for Kinetic Insights LLC in Columbus, Ohio, enabling operations improvement to align with strategic plans.
+Her industrial background also includes experiences as a resource manager, safety and regulatory engineer, and an international liaison engineer.

-Fitzsimmons has been published in peer-reviewed/refereed journals like the International Journal of Modern Engineering and Technology Interface.
+Fitzsimmons has been published in peer-reviewed/refereed journals such as the International Journal of Modern Engineering and Technology Interface.
 She also has presented her work at conferences across the country.
-Her success in external fundraising includes a $13.5 million in-kind software grant for the College of Technology, the largest in Kent State University history.

-Fitzsimmons earned a bachelor's, master's and doctoral degree in industrial engineering, all from the University of Cincinnati.
+Fitzsimmons earned bachelor's, master's and doctoral degrees in industrial engineering, all from the University of Cincinnati.

 She can be contacted at 785-826-2601 or email@example.com.